-While pen drives are portable they are limited in capacity compared to a USB drive like the Western Digital 2 TB USB 3.0 Portable Hard Drive.
-These units have a massive capacity, ideal for HD recordings.
-Many newer satellite receivers come with USB ports that can be used to expand the capacity of a DVR.
-By adding a USB drive to these systems, it’s possible to quickly and easily double or triple the amount of content that can be recorded on a DVR.See Product Details…
+While USB thumb drives are portable they are limited in capacity compared to a larger USB drive.
+These units have a massive capacity (in the terabyte range), ideal for HD recordings.
+Many newer DVRs come with USB ports that can be used to expand their capacity.
+By adding a USB drive to these systems, it’s possible to quickly and easily double or triple the amount of content that can be recorded on a DVR.

 In addition, a USB drive make it easy to share content with friends and family members.
 Since a USB flash drive is portable, it’s possible to share content with anyone very easily.

-Some modern satellite receivers can also be used to stream audio and video content from a USB drive.
+Some modern TV receivers can also be used to stream audio and video content from a USB drive.
 For example, many people keep home movies and old photographs in digital form on a USB flash drive.
 While it’s possible to show off these memories on a computer screen, this often won’t do them justice.